spotlightpa/poor-richard/content/news/2021-05-19-SPLBALLOTXX.md

 +++
 arc-id = "HJVJRNYYKVG2LNP72KA4A7XOFA"
-internal-id = "SPLBALLOTXX"
-internal-budget = ""
-image = "external/0k32ktx37ykr9b92yvzyqrfbtr.jpeg"
-image-description = "The Wolf administration has forcefully pushed back on the claim that it can only mandate business closures when a disaster declaration is in place, arguing that power resides with the state’s health secretary." image-caption = "" image-credit = "Commonwealth Media Services" image-size = "" published = 2021-05-19T14:20:04Z slug = "pa-primary-2021-ballot-question-disaster-declaration-results" authors = ["Sarah Anne Hughes"] byline = "Sarah Anne Hughes of Spotlight PA" title = "Voters back curtailing Wolf’s emergency powers in win for GOP lawmakers" subtitle = "" description = "The votes represent a victory for Republican lawmakers in what is widely seen as a referendum on the Wolf administration’s response to the coronavirus pandemic." blurb = "The votes represent a victory for Republican lawmakers in what is widely seen as a referendum on the Wolf administration’s response to the coronavirus pandemic." kicker = "Elections" topics = ["Elections", "The Capitol", "Coronavirus"] series = [] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = [] modal-exclude = false no-index = false language-code = "" layout = "" extended-kicker = ""
+authors = ["Sarah Anne Hughes"] blurb = "The votes represent a victory for Republican lawmakers in what is widely seen as a referendum on the Wolf administration’s response to the coronavirus pandemic." byline = "Sarah Anne Hughes of Spotlight PA" description = "The votes represent a victory for Republican lawmakers in what is widely seen as a referendum on the Wolf administration’s response to the coronavirus pandemic." feed-exclude = false image = "external/0k32ktx37ykr9b92yvzyqrfbtr.jpeg" image-credit = "Commonwealth Media Services" image-description = "The Wolf administration has forcefully pushed back on the claim that it can only mandate business closures when a disaster declaration is in place, arguing that power resides with the state’s health secretary." internal-id = "SPLBALLOTXX" kicker = "Elections" modal-exclude = false no-index = false pinned = false published = 2021-05-19T10:20:04-04:00 slug = "pa-primary-2021-ballot-question-disaster-declaration-results" suppress-date = false suppress-featured = false title = "Voters back curtailing Wolf’s emergency powers in win for GOP lawmakers" topics = ["Elections", "The Capitol", "Coronavirus"]
 +++

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with PennLive/The Patriot-News, TribLIVE/Pittsburgh Tribune-Review, and WITF Public Media. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free newsletters</i></a><i>.</i>